 By the time I made it to Valley of the Gods, the sun had fallen behind the horizon, and I realized that the road to access Valley of the Gods is a gravel road.
 Unwillinig to navigate a gravel road in the growing darkness, I turned around to make yet another futile attempt at capturing the granduer of the landscape.

 I am not a landscape photographer.
-I’m a very capable portrait photographer, but when it comes to the grandeur of nature, I’m just a noob picture snapper.
+I’m a very capable portrait photographer, but when it comes to communicating the awe inspiring scenes of nature, I’m just a noob picture snapper.

 The only restaurant in town, a Subway, was closed.
 I stopped off at a convenience store to refuel and pick up something for dinner – 44 MPG.
 I then learned just how bland Blanding really is – it’s a dry county.
 I was happy to discover that I had one IPA left in my pack from the previous day’s provisions.